Menditect/documentation/docs/api.md

 ## GET testrun archive

 Retrieve the [archived test run content](mta/archive) (only available if Test Run Archiving is enabled).

+Note that associated FileDocuments are not yet included in the GET testrun archive endpoint.
+FileDocuments can only be downloaded through the MTA frontend.

 ### Request